 Quick Summary of WP Blog Rocket

-Rating: 4 out of 5.
-A solid start for this A/B testing WordPress plugin, but it does have flaws.
+Rating: 4 A solid start for this A/B testing WordPress plugin, but it does have flaws.

 Would you like to know 2 areas where most content marketers fail?